 Household cleaners used on the pool cover, liner etc. that are not designed for pool use.

-The most common cause of swimming pool foam in the spring is when a pool is opened and initial chemistry treatments are happening.
+The most common cause of foam in the spring is when a pool is opened and initial chemistry treatments are happening.
 Foam can be seen winter wastes are gassing off – you are witnessing the chemical reaction.
 As the 6-8 months of organics are oxidized away with shocking (high chlorine, blended and powered oxygen all work well) the foam disappears.

-Another common cause of swimming pool foam is when your water is well maintained and a pool opening kit is added.
+Another common cause of foam is when your water is well maintained and a pool opening kit is added.
 The algaecide in the kit can cause some foam if there is no algae in the pool to destroy – it lingers around with nothing to kill.
 Spring time algaecides use surfactants to work and these molecules can react with agitation to cause froth.
 The algaecide breaks down and uses itself up with time– patience is all you need to resolve this cause.